 The weeks and months that came after the first championship saw many other table tennis championships organized in London.
 The name R.D.
 Ayling was heard among the winners again because he had won the All-England Championships in December.

 After The First Table Tennis Championship

-London’s Royal Aquarium building had been demolished only a couple of years after.
-The Methodist central hall was built on top of it in 1911.
+London’s Royal Aquarium building was demolished only a couple of years after.
+The Methodist Central Hall was built on top of it in 1911.

 Asian table tennis culture became crucial for the game to remain an international phenomenon.
 Table tennis became a big name in the Asian sports scene around the 1950s.
-The Japanese were the first Asian’s to excel at the sport; it was also the first Asian country to win the world table tennis team championships in 1954 and 1959.
+The Japanese were the first Asians to excel at the sport and the first Asian country to win the world table tennis team championships in 1954 and 1959.

 Japan is home to some of the best world champions in the history of table tennis, including the likes of Hiroji Sato.
-They have distinguished themselves with their awe-inspiring performance in the 1959 world championship.
+They distinguished themselves with their awe-inspiring performance in the 1959 World Championship.